MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-99000787-scenario-include.md

-Get an overview of the operations to be performed to build an item, including information on work center or machine center to be used, personnel, and tools needed.
+Get an overview of the operations to do to build an item, including information about the work center, machine center, personnel, and tools involved.